shreyas-bk24/MediKit/README.md

 ### To run server on windows

 ```shell
 $env:FLASK_APP='run.py'
 flask run
 ```
->**Note**
+>**Note** <br>
-if you want development server add this line before run the server by this you can debug the project and trace the errors
+if you want development server add this line before run the server.
+By this you can debug the project and trace the errors
 ```bash
 $env:FLASK_ENV='development'
 ```